Thomas Ertl (3228)

 ||Universität Stuttgart VIS/US

 Thomas Ertl received a MSc in computer science from the University of Colorado at Boulder and a PhD in theoretical astrophysics from the University of Tuebingen.
-Since 1999 he is a full professor of computer science at the University of Stuttgart now leading the Visualization and Interactive Systems Institute (VIS) and the Visualization Research Center
+Since 1999 he is a full professor of computer science at the University of Stuttgart in the Visualization and Interactive Systems Institute (VIS) and co-director of the Visualization Research Center